Three people shot outside Trump Beach Resort in Florida

 Three people have been shot in an incident outside Trump International Beach Resort in Florida, according to reports.

-Three people were struck by gunfire in what is believed to be a road rage incident.
+Three people were struck by gunfire in what was initially believed to be a road rage incident.

+One person was killed, the Miami Herald reported.
+A witness said he heard seven or eight shots.

 According to reports from eyewitnesses, the rapper "NBA Youngboy" was involved in a dispute in front of the Trump hotel.
 Witnesses claim the rapper became involved in a dispute with a group of unknown individuals when shots were fired.